 - *Chopping up breasts from a rotisserie chicken can be delicious, cost-effective and very time efficient.

 - **Use whichever type of bacon you prefer.
 If using a non-pork bacon, cook it in a skillet or sauté pan lightly greased with olive oil, coconut oil or another high-quality oil.
 We generally use turkey bacon as the additional salt enhances the flavor of the salad.

-- ***Kale can be replaced with romaine lettuce or darker leafy greens like spinach, Spring mix or traditional salad greens.
+- ***You can pre-massage the kale in advance to enhance its flavor, texture and mouthfeel.
+Kale can also be replaced with romaine lettuce or darker leafy greens like spinach, Spring mix or traditional salad greens.

 - Depending on your eating style, you can double your portions and eat less meals or store leftovers in the fridge for up to a day.